Ultimate Guide to Phaser Pedals

 Flanger

-The dry signal is mixed with a delayed signal swaying between 5-25ms The delayed signal is then fed back into the chain creating harmonic feedback.
+With flanger, the dry signal is mixed with a delayed signal swaying between 5-25ms The delayed signal is then fed back into the chain creating harmonic feedback.

 Chorus

-Your dry signal is mixed with a slightly detuned and delayed signal.
+And with chorus, your dry signal is mixed with a slightly detuned and delayed signal.
 The LFO controls the pitch of the delayed signal, and the further you push the pitch, the more wobbly the effect.

 IN SUMMARY: A phaser uses an LFO to adjust the phase of your waveform, a flanger uses an LFO the adjust the delay of the signal, and chorus uses an LFO to adjust the pitch!